aindrila-ghosh/SimplePython/README.md

 # SimplePython
-Simple Python Practice Projects for Everyday
+Simple Python Projects for Everyday

 This reposity contains 20+ simple python projects that anyone can practice